-In technology there is a term called "Moore's Law" that has been around for over forty years.
-Originally it was an observation on micro chip performance or more specifically how the performance of micro chips doubled every 18 months.
-Moore's Law has been more recently associated with tech gadgets such as laptops, mobile phones and digital cameras to name a few.
-These also fall under Moore's Law doubling in speed or performance every 18 months.
+In technology, there is a term called “Moore’s Law” that has been around for over forty years.
+Originally it was an observation of microchip performance or, more specifically, how the performance of microchips doubled every 18 months.
+Moore’s Law has been more recently associated with tech gadgets such as laptops, mobile phones, and digital cameras, to name a few.
+These also fall under Moore’s Law doubling in speed or performance every 18 months.

 So what has this got to do with blog promotion?

 In the seven years I have been blogging, there has been a Moore’s Law of sorts in how we successfully promote our blogs.
 While “Moore’s Law In Blogging” is not related to speed, it’s rather a look at how the entire focus on blog promotion changes within a similar time period.
 It’s so important to stay up to date with these latest changes in the ways we promote our blogs and look out for the newest techniques.
 Below we look at the three most popular blog promotion techniques and how they are affected by Moore’s Law.

 The original Google algorithm that involved using links to determine page rank now takes over 200 signals into account to rank web pages.
 So while we were all out on the web trying to build links by any means possible ‘Moore’s Law’ kicked in, and much of our work was just wasted time.
 Now quality rather than quantity is key in building links.
 The last 18 months have seen big changes in SEO, namely the two algorithm changes Google implemented, Penguin and Panda.